frazik-main/website/_posts/2010-09-28-dynamic-typing-plsql.md

 ---
 layout: post
-title: "Using PL/SQL's ANY Types for Dynamic Typing"
+title:" "Using PL/SQL's ANY Types for Dynamic Typing""
 date: 2010-09-28 10:00:00
-description: "Exploring PL/SQL's ANY types for handling data of unknown type at runtime."
+description:" "Exploring PL/SQL's ANY types for handling data of unknown type at runtime.""
 tags: plsql, anytype, anydata, dynamic-typing, oracle
 categories: database, plsql
 ---